The Souvenir Part II: Plot

 In secret from the school and using their studio and equipment, Julie decides to move forward with her film, which is a semi-autobiographical account of her relationship with Anthony.
 Garance convinces Julie to cast Pete, a young, talented stage actor, as "Alfie" while Julie requests Garance play "Julie".
 Julie's direction quickly becomes a point of consternation for the cast and crew, with Julie not properly communicating her ideas to the actors and having no consistent lighting plot.
 Pete tells Julie that he suspects that she's unable to reconcile the person that Anthony was with the person that Julie saw Anthony as.

 While meeting with her editor, Max, he gleans more information about Anthony from her, where she discusses the relationship between her and Anthony's parents and how they've each grieved over him, and Max advises her not to shoulder the burden for their individual losses.
 Later, Julie receives a call from Barbara, who informs her that James was hospitalized from a stroke.
 Speaking with her therapist, she grapples with whether she actually loved Anthony or if she just craved companionship from someone outside her circle of friends and family, and the therapist tells her that she must live her life and continue finding that level of companionship.

 Eventually, Julie premieres her film, entitled The Souvenir, to her class and the school board, during which she envisions a dreamlike sequence in which she metaphorically confronts Anthony's wrongs against her and receives help from her friends and family in letting him go.

-Years later, in 1989, Julie is now a director of music videos, and celebrates her 30th birthday at her flat with friends from film school.
+Years later, in 1989, Julie is now a music video director, and celebrates her 30th birthday at her flat with friends from film school.
 The scene is then shown to be set inside the film school studio with a crew surrounding the set where the party is taking place.
 A voice calls, "Cut", as the film ends.